Skip to main content

 Every workflow has these top-level fields:

-• name — identifier, used with --workflow.
+• name — identifier, used as positional arg: gump run <name> --spec <file>.

 • steps — ordered list of steps to execute.